rkb121541/floaterminal.nvim/README.md

 # floaterminal.nvim

-A simple floating terminal plugin for Neovim.
+A simple floating terminal plugin for Neovim based on this [video](https://youtu.be/5PIiKDES_wc?si=NAfHfKuKz-IjBLEb).

 ## Installation